edgedb/qna-admin/README.md

 `OPENAI_KEY`: We use OpenAI for helping us generate summarized QNAs out of all data we provide to the GPT.
 You can find the Secret API key on the [API key page](https://platform.openai.com/api-keys) of your OpenAI project.

-`DISCORD_CLIENT_ID`: You can find it on [Discord developer portal](https://discord.com/developers/applications) on the "General Information" page of your bot application.
+`DISCORD_CLIENT_ID`: Navigate to [Discord developer portal](https://discord.com/developers/applications).
+Open your bot app.
+Once you are there, on the "General Information" page you will find the APPLICATION ID.

-`DISCORD_CLIENT_PUBLIC_KEY`: This is just next to the client (application) ID in the Discord developer portal.
+`DISCORD_CLIENT_PUBLIC_KEY`: This is just under the client (application) ID in the Discord developer portal.

 `DISCORD_TOKEN`: It is needed for authenticating users on admin panel with Discord.
 It can be found on Discord developer portal too in the OAuth2 section of the app.